TABLE OF CONTENTS

 Springer Forks

-Springer forks are a vintage design that uses a spring suspension system instead of hydraulic dampening.
+The harley springer forks are a vintage design that uses a spring suspension system instead of hydraulic dampening.
 They feature a pair of springs mounted above the front wheel and a set of rocker arms that allow the fork to compress and rebound.
 Known for their classic and retro appearance, Springer forks provide a distinct look that harkens back to early motorcycle designs.
 Commonly found on older models and certain modern retro-styled bikes.

 Girder Forks